 What Is an Interest Rate?

+An interest rate is a percentage that shows the pace at which an amount of money will grow over time.
 For example, if someone gives you a one-year loan of $100 with a 10% interest rate, you’d owe them $110 back after 12 months.
-Interest rates obviously work against you as a borrower.
-But they benefit you as the lender, such as when you put money in a bank account or certificate of deposit.
+Interest rates obviously work against you as a borrower, but they benefit you as a lender, such as when you put money in a bank account.

 Interest Rate vs. APR

 You may have heard the terms “interest rate” and “APR” used interchangeably.
 While they are similar, there are a few key distinctions between the two.
 APR, or annual percentage rate, is the yearly cost of borrowing.
-It generally includes interest as well as fees and other charges tacked onto the principal amount you owe.
+It generally includes interest as well as fees and other charges tacked on to the principal amount you owe.

 Credit cards are the exception.
 Their APRs don’t include fees and are just used to calculate daily interest.
 In addition, some personal loan providers that charge origination fees will include this fee in the APR, while others will not.